wilsoneg3/nycscertweb/README.md

 * Pre-pandini I started and coached a bsketball team and had the privilege of getting absolutely slapped in the [2018 Multiple Pathways league Finals](https://www.psal.org/games/game-detail.aspx#049/371941) at Queens College :,-( [<img src="https://ichef.bbc.co.uk/images/ic/640x360/p04ktjn2.jpg">](https://ichef.bbc.co.uk/images/ic/640x360/p04ktjn2.jpg)

 ## Programming in Java
+** This class was one of the most challenging things I have ever done in my life.
+Throughout most of my academic career I have enjoyed being proficient at the classes that I was taking and near the top of my class.
+Programming in Java was a MAJOR exception.
+For the first time in a long time I felt like I was a total novice and incapable of bringing much to my groupwork beyond enthusiasm and curiosity.
+Thankfully, in addition to being absolutely brilliant, my group peers were always acommodating and patient with me as they helped me learn the material.
+This experience has been incredibly fulfilling for me as I have the chance to experience what many of my students must feel in my class sometimes!
 * [Mancala Game](https://replit.com/@wilsoneg3/workcsci70900-wilsoneg3#2/Mancala.java)
 * [Nim Game](https://replit.com/@wilsoneg3/workcsci70900-wilsoneg3#1/Nim.java)
 ## Data Structrues